Korea skyline

 South Korea's economic outlook:

-Growth in the coming years will be above that experienced in most other advanced economies, aided by South Korea's privileged position at the forefront of several high-tech industries.
+Growth in the coming years will be above that experienced in most other advanced economies, aided by South Korea's privileged position at the forefront of several high-tech industries and surrounded by dynamic, fast-growing Asian economies.
 However, unfavorable demographics will exert an increasing drag on activity.

 Korea's economy in numbers: